German Chambers of Commerce

 Industrie- und Handelskammer

-German companies that are obliged to be IHK members pay a (in German).
+German companies that are obliged to be IHK members pay an annual (in German).
 This fee varies among IHKs.
-Businesses in the craft sector, farmers, and so-called liberal professions such as translators, writers, and journalists do not need to be IHK members, as these professions are not involved in trade.
+Businesses in the craft sector, farmers, and so-called liberal professions such as translators, writers, and journalists do not need to be IHK members, as in these professions you do not sell products.

 Establishing a GmbH

-Important: Do not perform any legal acts on behalf of your GmbH before it has completed the formal registration procedure.
+Please note: do not perform any official tasks for the GmbH before it has completed the formal registration procedure.

 Gewerberegister

-Immediately after forming your GmbH, you register your company, your Gewerbe, in the Gewerberegister of the municipality where your GmbH is located.
-This is a municipal business register and a different register from the company register mentioned above.
-After you register, the Gewerbeamt will automatically forward your information to the regional Finanzamt, which will send you registration forms for your company's tax obligations.
+Gewerbe is the German word for business.
+Immediately after setting up your business, you register your company in the Gewerberegister of the municipality where your business is located.
+This is a municipal business register and is different from the business register mentioned above.
+After you register, the Gewerbeamt will automatically forward your information to the regional Finanzamt (tax office) for your tax obligations.

 Gewerbesteuer